guillp/requests_oauth2client/README.md

 ## Supported Client Authentication Methods

 `requests_oauth2client` supports several client authentication methods, as defined in multiple OAuth2.x standards.
-You select the appropriate method to use when initializing your [OAuth2Client], with the `auth` parameter.
+The default method, used when you provide a `client_id` and `client_secret` parameters to [OAuth2Client], is `client_secret_post`.
+You can select the appropriate method to use when initializing your [OAuth2Client], with the `auth` parameter.
 Once initialized, a client will automatically use the configured authentication method every time it sends a requested to an endpoint that requires client authentication.
-You don't have anything else to do afterwards.
+You don't have anything else to do afterward.

 ### Client Secret Basic